 Configure a Custom File Format

-This sample introduces a custom file format to the system called Particles.
+This sample introduces a custom file format called Particles.
+Particles files use the

 Preview Custom Documents